sanjitdotpy/Twitter-X.com-sentiment-analysis/README.md

 Commands to Run :

-in jupyter labs in terminal cd to the patih to the file
+-in jupyter labs in terminal cd to the patih to the file

 then ,
-python3 manage.py migrate
+-python3 manage.py migrate

-python3 manage.py runserver
+-python3 manage.py runserver

 Overview